Global leaders react to Joe Biden's election win

 SPANISH FOREIGN MINISTER ARANCHA GONZALEZ LAYA

 “Record citizen participation, strong institutions and a President-elect @JoeBiden with a first woman to ever hold the position of Vice-President @KamalaHarris.
-Looking foward to working together”
+Looking forward to working together”

 GREEK PRIME MINISTER KYRIAKOS MITSOTAKIS